Shocked by the Shack

 The Holy Spirit is also a physically manifested woman of Asian descent whose name is Sarayu, which is Sanskrit for “wind” (p.
 110).

 This hard left departure from Scripture only gets worse as it develops.
 “Papa didn’t answer, only looked down at their hands.
 His gaze followed hers and for the first time Mack noticed the scars in her wrists, like those he now assumed Jesus also had on his...Jesus reached across the table and took Papa’s hands in his, scars now clearly visible on his wrists” (p.
 95, 107).

 The Father is included in the crucifixion which confuses the persons of the Tri-unity and its application to no end.
 The book teaches All the members of the Trinity took human form at the incarnation: “When we three spoke ourself into human existence as the Son of God, we became fully human” We also chose to embrace all the limitations that this entailed. ...flesh and blood.” (p.
 99).
 All three being the son is a derivative of the ancient heresy of modalism.
 And the son of God did not come into existence, the son of man did.
 The Son of God is a term showing his unique eternal relationship to the Father as God.

-“'By nature I am completely unlimited...
-I live in a state of perpetual
+nature I am completely unlimited...
+I live in a state of perpetual satisfaction

-satisfaction as my normal state of existence:’ she said, quite pleased.
-'Just
+as my normal state of existence:’ she said, quite pleased.
+'Just one of the

 Besides the irreverent portrayal of God, his crass language spoken throughout the book, the diminished importance of sin, we have a completely unbiblical concept of God becoming man- all three persons.
 The Bible tells us –Jesus: “No one has seen God at any time” (John 1:18).
 But this book tells us of seeing on earth all three persons in one human form!
 Two females- one male.